haseebrj17/LLammaIndexJsApp/README.md

 ---

-# LLammaIndexJSAPP: Enhancing Web Applications with Intelligent Document Indexing
+# LLammaIndexJsApp: Enhancing Web Applications with Intelligent Document Indexing

 ## Overview
 LLammaIndexJSAPP is a comprehensive JavaScript application that utilizes the LlamaIndex library to create a highly interactive and intelligent web application.
 This project focuses on three core functionalities: persistent data storage, interactive chatting, and real-time streaming, making it ideal for applications requiring dynamic content management and retrieval.